prakhar1989/csds-material/README.md

 ## Step 5: Creating schema and writing join queries (Bonus)

+This is an optional task that will fetch you bonus points if completed succesfully.
 In this step, you will be creating a new schema for a dataset.

 Use WeatherDataset.csv file to create your own schema and add it to existing database.
-You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' (weather and twitter databaset both have attritute country_code which can be used to get the desired result).
+You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' (weather and twitter dataset both have attribute "country_code" which can be used to get the desired result).
 Complete the above task as follows: -

-1. Write a python script using Protocol buffers
+1. Write a python script using the twitter protocol buffer data and the weather csv file
-2. Use Sqlite by importing into Twitter database
+2. Now, complete the same task using sqlite.
+		a. sqlite3 twitter.db
+		b. < write create table statement using WeatherDataset.csv file > (Refer twitter.ddl file to learn how to design schema)
+		c. .mode csv
+		d. .import WeatherDataset.csv
+		e. <write sql query to complete the required task>

 ### Step 6: Reflection